 5. Health Care Professionals May Not Involve The Family In Treatment

 This is unfortunate, because the family can often provide valuable information about the problems and experiences of the person who has the dual diagnosis.

-We here at Summit Behavioral Health like to include the family and their input and support in our client’s treatment.
+We here at Serenity at Summit like to include the family and their input and support in our client’s treatment.
 We also help educate a recovering addict’s family to be the best example possible and to obtain helpful life and family skills.

-Summit Behavioral Health has a program for dual diagnosis clients.
+Serenity at Summit has a program for dual diagnosis clients.
 Our expert staff treats both health concerns concurrently to achieve a full recovery.

 Contact Us Now To Learn More!